Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 `ShowHorse`             | Whether to show horses on the map.
 Default `false`.
 `ShowTravelingMerchant` | Whether to show the Traveling Merchant when she's in the forest.
 Default `true`.
 `NpcBlacklist`     | The list of NPCs that should be hidden.
 Default empty.
-`UseSeasonalMaps`  | Whether to show seasonal variations of the map.
-Default `true`.
-`UseDetailedIsland`| Whether to replace the stylized Ginger Island in the bottom-right corner of the map with a more detailed and accurate map.
-Default false.
 `ShowMinimap`      | Whether to show the floating minimap.
 Default `false`.
 `MinimapX`<br />`MinimapY`<br />`MinimapWidth`<br />`MinimapHeight` | The minimap's pixel position and size on screen, if it's enabled.
 Default `x=12`, `y=12`, `width=75`, `height=45`.
 `MinimapExclusions`| Where the minimap should be disabled (not case-sensitive).
 Each value can be...<ul><li>an exact location name (as shown by [Debug Mode](https://www.nexusmods.com/stardewvalley/mods/679));</li><li>[`"Mines"`](https://stardewvalleywiki.com/The_Mines), [`"SkullCavern"`](https://stardewvalleywiki.com/Skull_Cavern), or [`"VolcanoDungeon"`](https://stardewvalleywiki.com/Volcano_Dungeon) for any level in those areas;</li><li>`"Indoors"` or `"Outdoors"`;</li><li>`"DeepWoods"` for any area in the [Deep Woods](https://www.nexusmods.com/stardewvalley/mods/2571) mod.</li></ul> Default empty.